lammps/lammps/doc/src/processors.rst

-The *onelevel* style creates a 3d grid that is compatible with the Px,Py,Pz settings, and which minimizes the surface-to-volume ratio of each processor's sub-domain, as described above.
+The *onelevel* style creates a 3d grid that is compatible with the Px,Py,Pz settings, and which minimizes the surface-to-volume ratio of each processor's subdomain, as described above.
 The mapping of processors to the grid is determined by the *map* keyword setting.

 The *twolevel* style can be used on machines with multicore nodes to